akaterra/udb.py/readme.rst

 Storages
 --------

-The storage allows to keep data persistent.
+The storage allows keeping data persistent.

 **UdbJsonFileStorage** stores data in the JSON file.